ExploreASL/ExploreASL/DataParTemplate.md

 This template provides an overview of the table of parameters used by ExploreASL, which is very specific to the study to be processed.
 Most of it is ASL quantification-related, some of it are image processing parameters also applicable to the structural module.
-It allows only for minimal pipeline modifications (e.g. x.settings.Quality, x.settings.DELETETEMP) as most of the ExploreASL environment parameters are loaded through `ExploreASL_Initialize.m`.
+It allows only for minimal pipeline modifications (e.g. `x.settings.Quality`, `x.settings.DELETETEMP`) as most of the ExploreASL environment parameters are loaded through `ExploreASL_Initialize.m`.

 Here we list potential data parameters.
 Most are optional, and are ignored if not provided.
 For an example, see the `DataPar*.json` file(s) in the TestDataSet.